Early Life and Education of Charles Leclerc: A Complete Timeline

 2015: Death of Jules Bianchi

-In 2015, Jules Bianchi, who was best friends with Charles Leclerc's older half-brother and Leclerc's godfather and mechanic, passed away.
+In 2015, Jules Bianchi, Charles Leclerc's godfather, passed away.

-2016: Joining Ferrari Driver Academy and Testing Debut
+2016: Joining Ferrari Driver Academy and Haas Development Driver

 In 2016, Charles Leclerc joined the Ferrari Driver Academy and was signed as a development driver for Haas and Ferrari.
-He made his testing debut at Fiorano, driving the Ferrari F14 T. He participated in free practice sessions for Haas at the British, Hungarian, German and Brazilian Grands Prix.
-He completed his first official test for Ferrari at Silverstone in the SF16-H. Despite rumors, he progressed to FIA Formula 2 instead of Formula One with Haas.
+He debuted at Fiorano, driving the Ferrari F14 T, and participated in free practice sessions for Haas at the British, Hungarian, German, and Brazilian Grands Prix.
+Following his performance at the British Grand Prix, he completed his first official test for Ferrari at Silverstone in the SF16-H. Despite rumors of graduating to Formula One with Haas, it was decided he would progress to FIA Formula 2 instead.

-In 2017, Hervé Leclerc, Charles' father, passed away after a long illness, four days before Charles won the feature race at the Baku Formula 2 round.
+In 2017, Charles Leclerc's father, Hervé, died after a long illness, four days before Leclerc won the feature race at the Baku Formula 2 round.

 2018: Named ambassador of the Princess Charlene of Monaco Foundation